Seneca-Scholars/SS-Status-C6/julieta-status.md

 ## Status Log:

+# 08/15/2025
+Friday I took notes on React and the role that the main/jsx file plays in the app.
+I also learned about the createRoot function and how it defines the oot node of our application.

+# 08/14/25
+Thursday, I worked more on the API component of our project.
+I learned the fundamental concepts of API design and REST (Represenational state transfer) and I realized how we can modify and "CRUD" elements in our library.
+I learned also more about the coding/creating process where if we ask ourselves one big question (how to create x program), we can break it down into smaller pieces to get through.
+Thus, we must ask ourselves in our project all it is that we wish to serve our users with, from visual aspects to functions we must run behind the scenes.
+We also touched on curl which sends requests to things, sort of like get, and it is essentially an app that has network binders, allowing apps to make requests on network.
+We also covered user agents, things that make requests.

+# 08/13/2025
+Wednesday, we worked on project requirements with individuals from previous cohorts.
+We went over our notes as teams on content we brainstormed as well as resources we researched that may be useful for design and API creation/scraping.
+We also talked about how to collaborate, propose ideas as well as decide on those ideas as a cohort.
+For design team, it was made aware to us that we need to consider typography and color scheme and components to allow for accessibility.

 # 08/12/2025
 Tuesday, I worked on the brainstorming of design features to add to our scholar scout project.
 I proposed we use contrasting color scheme such as blue and orange so that we can have a more eye catching website.
 We also got some research done as we explored sites we may want to take inspiration from either in terms of design or in features/layout.
 So far, we also added a distinguishing feature where we can have people ask questions about applying to a certain scholarship on a community bulletin which was originnally proposed to advertise donors' scholarships.
 Then in the afternoon we also joined a meeting with our backend team and discussed possible websites to scrape from and possible APIs to use as well as combining some scholarships from our own universities websites.